Young Performer Auditions

-During the week, young performer casts will alternate rehearsal days.
-This keeps young performers fresh with their schoolwork and not at rehearsal every single night.
+Each Wednesday both casts of Young Performers are typically called to rehearsal, but on Thursday and Friday, Young Performer casts will alternate rehearsal days.
+This keeps Young Performers fresh with their schoolwork and not at rehearsal every single night.
 On the weekends, casts alternate between the first rehearsal block and second rehearsal block.
 This adds up to four rehearsals per week in each cast.
 There will be three to four BOTH CAST rehearsals in which we call all of the young performers to have them work together or watch each other.

 Rehearsals for the first three weeks are at the Milwaukee Youth Arts Center.
-At the end of the third week, our Mainstage production rehearsals will move to the Todd Wehr Theater at the Marcus Center for the Performing Arts.
+At the end of the third week, our Mainstage production rehearsals will move to the Todd Wehr Theater at the Marcus Performing Arts Center.
 All other productions will typically tech in Goodman Mainstage Hall at the Milwaukee Youth Arts Center.

 Once Mainstage shows move to the Marcus Center, pick up and drop off is at the Stage Door of the Marcus Center on State Street.
 An Assistant Stage Manager will meet them at the door and wait for their rides with them after rehearsals or performances.

 Our school matinee performances are in the morning and into the lunch hour.
 Young performers should expect to miss between 7 and 9 days of school from 8:30am until 1:45pm.

 Young performers to be at their show times one hour before their performance, and to be picked up 30 minutes after the final show of the day.
 A typical show call is 9:00am until 1:45pm.
 If you are available, you will to go to school in the morning before 8:30am or after the shows from 2:00pm on.